 Spring weather in the park means that our self-guided activities are now open!
 Have you ever wanted to pan for gold?
 Now you can wash laundry behind the oldest log cabin in southern Utah, throw horseshoes, and learn the Deseret Alphabet while you tour the park.

-Featured above: "Winter Cottonwoods" by Valerie Orlemann.
-This special exhibit features the work of Southern Utah artist, Valerie Orlemann.
+Featured above: "Fast Food" iPad rendering by artist Don Paul.
+The exhibit displays Mr. Paul's love of wordplay in a fun and vibrant way.
 This exhibit can be viewed during museum hours from 9 am to 5 pm Monday through Saturday.
-Regular admission applies.

 Frontier Homestead State Park Museum